7 Signs You Need to Visit an Atlanta Eye Doctor

 1. Squinting (Frequently)

 Most cases of macular degeneration happen in older individuals.
-Though, it’s not uncommon for younger individuals to see the early signs.
+However, it’s not uncommon for younger individuals to experience the early signs.

 2. Troubled Night Driving